ktrotek/InventoryWizart/README.md

   ─────────────────────────────────────────────────────────────────────────
 ```

-- `1`–`4` jump straight to an option, `Esc`/`Q` exits, `Home`/`End` go to the
-  ends of the list.
-The selection wraps at both ends.
-- cmd cannot read an arrow key, so the menu is drawn by PowerShell.
-In a console
-  that cannot give it a raw key reader — a redirected or remote shell — it falls
-  back to typing a number rather than dropping you out of the tool.

-- Numbers never use a decimal comma.
-Everything is written in the invariant/C
-  locale, so a Greek and an English machine produce identical files.
-- `CollectedOn` carries its UTC offset (`2026-09-09 14:30 +03:00`).
-Excel has no
-  timezone-aware date type, so it keeps the column as text and shows it in full
-  instead of the `#####` a too-narrow date column renders.
-ISO order means it
-  still sorts correctly.
-- If Excel shows everything in one column (Greek locale uses `;` as separator),
-  use **Data > From Text/CSV** to import.
 - `InventoryWizart.command` is the macOS build and covers option 1 only —
   printers and upgrade paths are read from WMI, which macOS does not have.